-The key to any assessment is preparation.
-Candidates who prepare will have a much higher success of scoring highly as if you have practised your exam technique.
-Below we have given some guidance on how to start preparing for this exam, including useful links for further information.
-Information about other aspects of the application process such as the interview can be found on our O&G ST1 Interview Format page.
-We have also developed an O&G ST1 Interview Question Bank to help you prepare in more detail.
+The key to doing well in your MSRA is practice!
+In this blog, we give guidance on how to start preparing for this exam, including useful links for further information.
+Information about other aspects of the application process such as the interview can be found on our O&G ST1 Interview Format page and we have also developed an O&G ST1 Interview Question Bank to help you prepare in more detail.

-There is some general information about the MSRA exam that is important to do at the beginning of your revision and preparation:
+Here is some general information about the MSRA exam that is important to note at the beginning of your revision and preparation:

-How does O&G use the MSRA exam during the application process?
+How do Obstetrics and Gynaecology use the MSRA exam during the ST1 application process?

-- The MSRA is used for shortlisting and 25% of the overall selection score.
+- The MSRA is used for shortlisting candidates for offers, or interviews.

 - The highest scoring applicants in the MSRA (75 applicants) will bypass the interview and get an automatic offer.

 - The pass mark for bypassing is not readily available and can vary each year.

 - The lowest scoring applications in the MSRA will not proceed further in the selection process.

-- Those that pass the MSRA but do not reach the bypass score will be invited to an online interview.
-There the scores from the MSRA and interview and combined to decide who is offered a place on the specialty training programme.
+- Those of you that pass the MSRA but do not reach the bypass score, will be invited to an online interview.
+The scores from the MSRA and interview are combined to decide who is offered a place on the specialty training programme.

 Where is the exam held?

 Do you have to pay for the exam?

-There is no charge for the exam, however there may be travel and/or accommodation costs for you, which will not be reimbursed.
+There is no charge for the exam, however you may incur travel and/or accommodation costs which will not be reimbursed.

 Which specialties have to sit the exam?